velikooutro/java_NLP/README.md

 Lucene Standard Analyzer
 =========================
-Most complex analyzer which can identify special tokens (e.g., proper names, email addresses, etc) and also normalizes text, removes stop words (i.e., frequently occurring, but unimportant words like "a", "an", "the", etc) and punctuation.
+Most complex analyzer which can identify special tokens (e.g., proper names, email addresses, etc), normalize text, remove stop words (i.e., frequently occurring, but unimportant words like "a", "an", "the", etc) and punctuation.

 Stanford CoreNLP
 ================